tonethar/IGME-430-Fall-2024/exercises/xhr-review.md

 - Refactor the app to talk to a web service (instead of a static JSON file)
 - Refactor the app to send a *request header* to a server
 - Refactor the app to use the `fetch()` API and promises instead of `XHR`
+- Other improvements such as using `new Date()` to show when the quote was last updated